vaddi/basic/README.md

 After getting the Base Application, you can add Pages into the `pages` Folder and Edit the Base css to fit your needs.

+If you want to use the Visitor Metrics, you need to enable the sqlite Database in to the config file:

+	define( 'SQLITE_USE', true );

+And you have to make the sqlite file writeable for you webserver user.
+The right command for this will appear if you open the page in a Browser.
+Something like:

+	SQLite file not writeable by webserver user, please add write permissions to file and Folder!

+	sudo chown -R www-data /var/www/Sites/basic/inc/db

+The initial Clone contain the Database file including the visitors table for some statistics.
+You find also a creation Schema in the `assets` Folder.

 ### Dependencies ###